kowalus23/interviewme-landing/README.md

 Project made as an exercise of making landing-page direct from PDF.

+Live view: `https://interviewme-landing.herokuapp.com/` since it's heroku he likes to go to sleep from time to time...

 For better UX, its good to add:
 - smooth scroll
 - redirect URLS